Welcome

 I first understood what that means as I sat in the sanctuary in Glorietta, New Mexico, listening in rapt amazement to the late Rev. Grady Nutt.
 His humor and his imagination separated the Sunday School Jesus of my youth from the gritty carpenter/Messiah who changed lives with every step.
 Grady’s approach to Bible study changed my teaching as a youth minister while in college, changed my study as I attended seminary, and changed my years of teaching Sunday School to young and older adults.
 While I’ll never have his humor, I hope God has given me a degree of his insight.

 Life intervenes.
 More than four decades after hearing Grady speak for the first time in 1973, I sat down to write a story…and another…and another.
-That work became the basis for my first book, Put Away Childish Things, published in 2013, and now its companion book, The Chase: Our Passionate Pursuit of Life Worth Living, published in 2015.
+That work became the basis for my first book, Put Away Childish Things, published in 2013, its companion book, The Chase: Our Passionate Pursuit of Life Worth Living, published in 2015.
+I finished my planned three books with God’s Mirror Image: 15 Ways to Live a Christ-Like Life.

 Life continues.
 Every day that passes, every day I delve more deeply into God’s Word, I find I learn something new.
 If we allow Him to do so, I believe God can open doors of new understanding into what it means to live life within the freedom of God’s will.
 To change struggle into joy.